subhadig/subhadig.github.io/_posts/2020-05-14-getting-started-with-kubernetes-using-minikube-deploying-an-application.md

 bridge between the services and the external world, allowing HTTP(S) connection to reach from the outside world to the services running inside *Kubernetes*.

-*Minikube* comes with the built-in
+*Minikube* comes with a built-in
 [NGINX Ingress Controller](https://www.nginx.com/products/nginx/kubernetes-ingress-controller)
 but it's disabled by default.
-To enable it, I will run the following command:
+To enable it, run the following command:

 ```bash
 minikube addons enable ingress
 ```

-After that, I will use the following command to check for the *Ingress controller* status.
+After that, use the following command to check for the *Ingress controller* status.

 ```bash
 kubectl get pods -n kube-system
 ```

-I am going to wait for the `nginx-ingress-controller` to be running.
+Wait for the `nginx-ingress-controller` to be running.

 ![ingress controller status](assets/images/minikube-deploy-ingress-controller-up.png)

 After our *Ingress controller* is up, I need to [configure it](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/).
-I will need to prepare an *Ingress resource* similar to our *Deployment resource* that we used in the previous section.
-I am going to call it `ingress.yaml`.
+I will need to prepare an *Ingress resource* similar to the other resources that we used in the previous sections.
+I am going to call it the `ingress.yaml`.

 ```yaml
 apiVersion: networking.k8s.io/v1beta1